BMDVerify is a program used by volunteers on the FreeBMD project to check their

 The program can be used with any of the index styles and with Births, Marriages and Deaths.
 The scan must be in either .TIF, .JPG or .GIF format.

-The program runs under Windows 8, 7, Vista, XP, ME, 2000, NT, 98 and 95.
-It definitely will not work on Windows 3.1 or non-Windows machines.
+The program runs under versions of Microsoft Windows from Windows 10 back to Windows 95.
+It does not work on non-Windows machines.
 More details of the program and how you can download the latest version is here.